Top Things Do in Bucharest [2025 Update]

 And make sure to read my in-depth guide to the Bucharest Old Town not to miss anything while you explore the charming streets.

-4. The Villacrosse passage
+4. Don’t miss the Villacrosse passage

 I’ve marked the Villacrosse passage here on the map to make sure you don’t miss it when exploring the area.

-5. Stavropoleos Church
+5. Visit Stavropoleos Church

-The backyard is absolutely amazing and the trip to the past will do you good, I am sure of that.
+The backyard is absolutely amazing (see the photo above) and the trip to the past will do you good.
+Plus, you’ll get a few moments of pure silence in the heart of Bucharest – that’s something you’re not usually getting.

-6. Muzeul Satului (Village Museum)
+6. Explore Romania at Muzeul Satului (Village Museum)

-7. Herastrau Park
+7. Spend an Evening at Herastrau Park

 One of the largest, most popular and most beautiful parks in Bucharest is Herastrau Park (where you will find the Village Museum recommended above).

-8. The Romanian Athenaeum
+8. Check out the Romanian Athenaeum

-9. The House of Ceausescu
+9. See How Dictators Lived in the House of Ceausescu

 Nicolae Ceausescu was Romania’s dictator who was overthrown back in December 1989.